IoannisNiflis/ddp2/README.md

 This is a simple product that can be used to deliver new output based on information on a data table (derived from a csv file).
 The output is basically a report of marketing data of the number of customers per segment for two years and the analysis of the change (new - lost customers).
 The user can select the segment to see the specified segment report.
 The segment report is very useful in order for the Management to understand the elements of the change in the number of customers.

+The presentation is also about the same subject.
+It gives some inshight derived from the analysis made in the Shiny App.